Lesson Plan - Get It!

 Primary sources are the most important evidence historians have.

-Some examples of primary sources are:
+Some examples of primary sources are noted below.

-Anything that is not a primary source is called a secondary source.
+Anything, not a primary source is called a secondary source.

 - Are you ready to test your knowledge of primary and secondary sources?